Big Muff: First ever and best distortion pedal?

 Badazz III ChickenPicks guitar picks

-Why the Badazz III is a guitarist’s choice
+Badazz III: a guitarist’s choice

 Looking for guitar plectrum for great tone?
 You will be surprised by the playability and tone of the Badazz III guitar picks.